zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 FROM Module.City
 ```

 In OQL v2, such queries are no longer allowed.
-An alias should always be provided for subqueries that do not result in a named column:
+You must always provide an alias for subqueries that do not result in a named column.
+The query above can be rewritten as follows:

 ```sql
 SELECT